tlithaee/Thrift_ecommerce/README.md

 ## Conceptual Data Model
 Below is the conceptual data model that outlines the structure and relationships of the data used in this project.
 ![alt text](cdm.jpg)

-## Project Overview
-For our final project in the Laravel framework course, we plan to develop a website called **ArtisanEats**, a Food Order Delivery Website.
-This website will allow customers to browse food menus and place delivery orders.
-The website will feature a clean and visually appealing green theme to represent freshness and sustainability.

 ### Key Features (Planned):
 1. *Menu Display:* Customers will be able to view a list of available food items, including details such as price, description, and images.